SutheerthN/siem-internship-phase-1/Scenario_2-Suspicious-Log-On-Times/Writeups/Report.md

-# Detection Use Case: Suspicious Logon Time Detection (2:00 PM – 8:00 PM)
+# Detection Use Case: Suspicious Logon Time Detection (8:00PM to 7:00AM)

 ## Scenario Description
-An attacker gains access to valid credentials and logs in to the system during non-standard business hours (2:00 PM to 8:00 PM), which is considered suspicious in the organization's context.
+An attacker gains access to valid credentials and logs in to the system during non-standard business hours (8:00PM to 7:00AM), which is considered suspicious in the organization's context.

 ## Objective
 To detect successful logon attempts occurring during predefined suspicious hours (8:00PM to 7:00AM), which may indicate unauthorized access or lateral movement.